Hydration

 Why Sodium Matters More Than You Think

 When you sweat, you lose electrolytes.
-The primary one — the one that matters most for muscle function, hydration, and performance — is sodium.
+The primary one — the one that matters most for muscle function, hydration, and performance — is sodium.[2]
 Baseball players sweat heavily during warm-ups, between innings, and during long at-bats in the sun.
-A single game can result in significant sodium loss.
+A single game can result in significant sodium loss — and dehydration of even 2% of body weight measurably impairs athletic performance.[3]

-Most sports drinks replace about 160mg of sodium per serving.
-On Deck Life delivers 1000mg per stick — because that's what it actually takes to keep a ballplayer ready from first pitch to last out.
+Most sports drinks replace about 270mg of sodium per serving — we break down the full comparison in Gatorade vs electrolyte sticks.
+On Deck delivers 1000mg per stick — because baseball players in full gear can lose 1000-2000mg of sodium per hour,[1] which is what it actually takes to keep a ballplayer ready from first pitch to last out.

 What Happens When You Don't Replace It